Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 ![image](https://github.com/user-attachments/assets/d2eda0be-aa33-4b92-9a18-b40467871f02)

-That's probably our username!
+`jasper_04044` is probably our username!
 For the password, I just went with `password` as a test.

 Let's make the client now in Python.
 I make some code to `StressTest` but I comment it out for now.